sandgraal/tiny-helpdesk-hero/DEVELOPMENT.md

 ## Toolchain Baseline
 - **Node.js:** v18 or newer (see the `engines` field in `package.json`).
 - **Package manager:** npm by default; keep lockfiles consistent if you use an alternative.
-- **Scripts:** `npm run lint` executes the content validator, `npm run validate:content` is callable directly, `npm run serve` runs a local `python3 -m http.server 8080`, and `npm run format` remains a placeholder until a formatter is chosen.
+- **Scripts:** `npm run lint` executes the content validator, `npm run validate:content` is callable directly, `npm run serve` runs a local `python3 -m http.server 8080`, `npm run analyze:gltf` evaluates exported GLB bounds against the blockout envelope (with optional `--markdown`/`--json` output, multi-file batching, and instanced vertex/triangle totals), and `npm run format` remains a placeholder until a formatter is chosen.

 ## Phased Development Roadmap
 1. **Bootstrap (Sprint 0)**